-The rabbit tells Nanahboozhoo of his troubles From itispiece
+The rabbit tells Nanahboozhoo of his troubles Frontispiece FACING PAGE

-ING PAGE

-With the children cuddled around, Souwanas began .
-22

-The wild and picturesque Ka-ka-be-ka Falls 34
+The wild and picturesque Ka-ka-be-ka Falls .
+34

-They howled with rage and terror • 49
+They howled with rage and terror 49

-The startling placard 53

-While her mate stood beside her • 53
+While her mate stood beside her 53

+The startling placard 60

 Surrounding them were fierce Indian dogs 62

-The beautiful reflections in the water .
-77
+The beautiful reflections in the water 77

 They tumbled the tall ghost over 85

-Where the fire was stolen .
+Their dog trains were in constant demand .
 87

-Their dog trains were in constant demand 91
+Where the fire was stolen 91

-The coyote was too quick for them .
-103
+The coyote was too quick for them 103

-Across a single log at a dizzy height 111
+Across a single log at a dizzy height III

-Which white men call Cathedral Mountain .
-117
+Which white men call Cathedral Mountain 117

 Their babies with them 124

-Gave him such a terrible beating .
-138
+Gave him such a terrible beating 139

-The big rock was surely gaining on him 154
+The big rock was surely gaining on him 155

-Sun dance lodge of the Blood Indians .
-160
+Sun dance lodge of the Blood Indians 160

 They both threw their magic sticks 166

-He took a leap into the open mouth .
-176
+He took a leap into the open mouth 176

 He ran away west to the great mountains 187

-Wigwams and Indians .
-204
+Wigwams and Indians 204

 The Indian story-teller 222

-Nanahboozhoo then mounted on the back of the great at
+Nanahboozhoo then mounted on the back of the e gre at

-buzzard 226
+buzzard 225

-With Mary and Kennedy in the birch canoe . .
+With Mary and Kennedy in the birch canoe .
 230

 Nanahboozhoo gave him a great push 242

-They were excited at his coming .
-254
+The people received him very kindly 244